Published: September 2020

 Step 4 – Create a Plan

-Develop a comprehensive workforce plan that includes:
+Develop a comprehensive workforce plan that includes:- Risk assessments and safety protocols.

 - Key contact information, including the local health department.